joudot/Docker-Kubernetes-AKS-FAQ/Docker-FAQ.md

 https://joshuachini.com/2018/02/08/how-to-import-an-enterprise-certificate-into-a-windows-container/ Setting up SSL in .NET Core from a nanoserver base OS.
 Similarly to this, here is the official GitHub repository summarizing how to do SSL with .NET Core: https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/aspnetcore-docker-https.md

-## What dotnet image should be used to get security pacthes?
+## What dotnet image should be used to get security patches?
 https://blogs.msdn.microsoft.com/dotnet/2018/06/18/staying-up-to-date-with-net-container-images/